gladiusio/gladius-edged/README.md

 #### Set up content delivery

-Right now files are loaded from `~/.config/gladius/gladius-networkd/` and take the format of `example.com.json`.
+Right now files are loaded from `~/.config/gladius/content/<website>` and take the format of `%2froute%2fhere`.
+The `%2f` is used in place of `/`.
 This functionality only works on linux right now, and serving is not backwards compatible with the previous release.
-Content can then be accessed at `http://<host>:8080/content?website=example.com`
+Content can then be accessed at `http://<host>:8080/content?website=example.com&route=%2Ftest%2Ftest`

 ## Development
 ### Dependencies